SchooiCodes/smt/README.md

 - Text to Speech
 - Windows User Manager
 - IP Logger
-- IP Stealer
+- Info Stealer
+- Windows Activator
+- Windows Destroyer
 - URL Shortener
+- Various App Installers
-- and many more..
+- and many more, all from the command line!

 Installation